rotki/rotkicom.github.io/_posts/2019-12-30-year-in-review.md

 ## February

-Work on Rotki [continues](https://github.com/rotki/rotki/pulls?utf8=%E2%9C%93&q=is%3Apr+created%3A2019-02-01..2019-02-28).
-The project's source code is [ported to Windows](https://twitter.com/LefterisJP/status/1100327186660245504) and for the first time Rotki gets to run in a Windows environment.
+Work on Rotki [continued](https://github.com/rotki/rotki/pulls?utf8=%E2%9C%93&q=is%3Apr+created%3A2019-02-01..2019-02-28).
+The project's source code was [ported to Windows](https://twitter.com/LefterisJP/status/1100327186660245504) and for the first time Rotki gets to run in a Windows environment.

 <img class="post_image_not_set_size with_border" src="{{'/public/post6/rotki_windows.jpeg' | relative_url}}" />

 Trying to port code to Windows is not an easy thing, especially coming from a Linux background, but seeing the end result of the app running inside an all familiar looking windows themed frame is really rewarding.

-Apart from that a lot of work on improving the experience of the application was done such as accomodating for Token upgrades such as the [new MLN](https://github.com/rotki/rotki/pull/278) token.
+Apart from that a lot of work on improving the experience of the application was done such as accomodating for Token upgrades starting with the [new MLN](https://github.com/rotki/rotki/pull/278) token.

 ## March